Bastardkb/bastardkb.github.io/fw/charybdis-features.md

 For each feature, there are:

 - custom keycodes you can implement in VIA or when [compiling your own firmware][compile]
-- custom defines to change the behaviour of the feature
+- custom defines to change the behavior of the feature
 - custom functions you can call to read or write options

 Those are detailed below.